LongBu/AWS-SAP-C02-Study-Guide/README.md

   * AWS Config:
     * Record configuration changes
     * Evaluate resources against compliance rules (eg: EC2 port n exposed?
 Or is a 3rd party SSL/TSL cert imported into ACM to expire=>SNS notification)
+    * While automation via runbooks offers remediation, AWS Config does not prevent noncompliant resources from being created in the first place.
     * Get a timeline of changes and compliance

 ### Amazon MQ: